 Can you learn about unit testing AND keep social distancing?
 Can you Learn about unit testing from the convenience of your AC?
 YES!
 And now, with 33% OFF

-- Testing economics – the economic rationale behind unit testing, actual and perceived benefits and costs of the implementation.
+- Testing economics – the economic rationale behind unit testing, actual and perceived benefits, and implementation costs.

-- Tools – there are all kinds of tools in the unit testing worlds: test frameworks, mocking, coverage, build integration.
-How to pick the right tools and what are the considerations.
+- Tools – there are all kinds of tools in the unit testing world: test frameworks, mocking, coverage, build integration.
+How to pick the right tools, and what are the considerations.

 - Unit test attributes – what are the different properties that unit tests have, and how can we measure if those are good or not.

-- Test failure – short and long term practices for dealing with test failure.
+- Test failure – short and long-term practices for dealing with a test failure.
 How to find and fix the failure, and use it to enhance the protection.
-How to follow up on continuous failure of tests.
+How to follow up on the continuous failure of tests.